 Here are three arguments in favor of closed spaces and three more for open spaces:

 Three reasons closed office spaces are better

 They outline a clear hierarchical order

 Having walls surrounding employees while they work prevents distractions and provides an increased sense of security; the fear of being watched while you work is no longer relevant.
 In contrast, a completely open office space without any barriers can inhibit productivity.
-Studies have found that open work environments, with few screens between employees, can lead to increased employee interruption, reduced levels of concentration and lower levels of motivation.
-Since it can take as long as 23 minutes for employees to get back on task and return to a fully engaged state, closed office layouts seem like a smart option, in order to boost levels of concentration.
+Researchers at Harvard have found that open work environments negatively affect collaboration, actually reducing face-to-face interactions by 70%.
+Plus, fewer screens or walls between employees, can lead to increased employee interruption, reduced levels of concentration and lower levels of motivation.
+Since it can take as long as 23 minutes for employees to get back on task and return to a fully engaged state, closed office layouts seem like a smart option to boost (and maintain) levels of concentration.

 Healthier for employees

 The closed office space helps keep germs from spreading between employees and therefore provides workers with increased physical health safety.
 Closed office space also improves employees’ emotional wellbeing, as they are less exposed to work-related stressors, including the need to appear in constant productivity.
 Indeed, research has shown that employees working in closed offices tend to experience less age discrimination due to the exhibition of anxiety, cardiac issues and digestive problems caused by the stressful environment they are working in.
 These employees also experience less neurological problems, like vertigo, brought on by the busy open-space environment.

 Three reasons open spaces are better